-After childbirth, the levels of hormones (estrogen and progesterone) in a woman’s body quickly drop.
+After childbirth the levels of hormones (estrogen and progesterone) in a woman’s body quickly drops.
 This leads to chemical changes in her brain that may trigger mood swings.
-In addition, many mothers are unable to get the rest they need to fully recover from giving birth.
-Constant sleep deprivation can lead to physical discomfort and exhaustion, which can contribute to the symptoms of postpartum depression.
+In addition many mothers are unable to get the rest they need to fully recover after giving birth.
+Constant sleep deprivation can lead to physical discomfort and exhaustion which can contribute to the symptoms of postpartum depression.

 The following factors can also increase one’s risk:

-• Changes in social relationships, or lack of a strong support from family and friends
+• Changes in social relationships or lack of strong support from family and friends.

-According to the Centers for Disease Control and Prevention (CDC), up to 20% of new mothersexperience one or more symptoms of postpartum depression.
+According to the Centers for Disease Control and Prevention (CDC) up to 20% of new mothers experience one or more symptoms of PPD.

 The common symptoms a woman may experience include:

 • Feeling sad, hopeless, empty or overwhelmed for most of the day or for several weeks or more.

 • Crying more often than usual or for no apparent reason.

 • Oversleeping or being unable to sleep even when her baby is asleep.

 • Having trouble concentrating, remembering details and making decisions.